FBakkensen/bctddflow/test/README.md

 1. Create a new AL file with a codeunit that has the `Subtype = Test` property
 2. Add the TestLibrary and TestSetup variables
 3. Implement an Initialize method that calls TestSetup.Initialize()
-4. Add test methods with the [Test] attribute
+4. Add test methods with the [Test] attribute - all tests are automatically assigned to the built-in "DEFAULT" test suite
 5. Follow the Given-When-Then pattern for test clarity

 Example: